Parham2000/AME-441-Air-Hockey-Robot/README.md

 # AME-441-Air-Hockey-Robot

-This repository will be divided into two sections:
+This repository will be divided into two sections: C++ code for the computer vision system, and arduino code for interfacing with the robot

-    C++ code for the computer vision system, and arduino code for interfacing with the robot
+Feel free to add your code.